mhussainshah1/Week2ChallangeMagic8Balls/README.md

 # Week Two Challenge - Magic 8-Ball

 Create a program that mimics the Magic 8 Ball.
 If you don't know what a Magic 8 Ball is ... it's a toy ball containing a clear 'window'.
 You shake the ball and ask it a question.
 A random response rises to the window.
-You can read about the Magic 8 Ball on Wikipedia (Links to an external site).Links to an external site.
+You can read about the Magic 8 Ball on [Wikipedia](https://en.wikipedia.org/wiki/Magic_8-Ball)

 Your program will prompt the user for a question and select a random answer from the list below.
 See the required output below the responses.